hoseinmontazer/web-docker-praivate-registry/README.md

-# web-docker-praivate-registry
+# Docker Private Registry UI
-this is a django app for frontend priavate registry show image , tag , delete!!!
+this is a django app for  docker priavate registry frontend show image , tag , delete!!!